unlikefraction/grapher/README.md

 You have a lot of ways to contribute to this library.
 It doesnt work with multiple variables, just x and f(x).<br>
 We still dont have 3d graphs, you can help in implimeneting it.
 Just clone this repo, add featues and request for a Merge.<br>

+# Support
+Well, just keep thinking, innovating, graphing and analysing and share.
+Thats it for support.<br>
+### I Dont Drink Coffee !
+So, wont ask to buy me one ;)